Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Evaluation Framework

-We measure the area under the curve (AUC) for samples of varying levels of attack budgets $[\epsilon_{min}, \epsilon_{max}]$ and the resulting accuracy for a slice of data $(X_s, Y_s)$ where $s$ is the subgroup Eq. \ref{eq:defense_AUCACC}.
+We measure the area under the curve (AUC) for samples of varying levels of attack budgets $[\epsilon_{min}, \epsilon_{max}]$ and the resulting accuracy for a slice of data $(X_s, Y_s)$ where $s$ is the subgroup Eq.~\ref{eq:defense_AUCACC}.
 This summary statistic of accuracy area under the curve accounts (${AUC}_{acc}$) for the early loss of performance for subgroups when introducing a defense.
 Here a lower ${AUC}_{acc}$ indicates less protection under attack.
+Rather than just measuring performance at attack budget, this comparison better helps capture if stronger mitigation assists with the range of adversarial attacks that could be deployed against all users.

-We are interested in understanding how these interventions cause larger gaps in the defense from interventions.
+We are interested in understanding how these defenses cause larger gaps in the defense from defenses.
 To address this, we introduce the Defense Parity (DP) metric, which intuitively attempts to capture the difference in defense performance across different subgroups of potential users.
-We define Defense Parity as the largest difference between subgroups as we apply defense interventions Eq. \ref{eq:defense_parity}.
+We define Defense Parity as the largest difference between subgroups as we apply defense defenses.
 We can extend this analysis for preprocessing defenses that attempt to cleanse adversarial examples during test time.
 Such methods attempt to solve $f(g(x + \delta)) = y$ by introducing a method $g$, which can take many forms.